isdmx/codebox/README.md

     image: "python:3.11-slim"
     prefix_code: "..."
     postfix_code: "..."
+    environment:  # Optional environment variables
+      PYTHONPATH: "/workdir"
+      PYTHONIOENCODING: "utf-8"
-  # ... other language configurations
+  # ... other language configurations with environment variables
 ```

+Each language supports an optional `environment` section to set custom environment variables for the execution environment.
+These variables are passed to the execution runtime and can be used to control language-specific behavior.

 ## Usage